iterative/dvc.org/content/blog/2020-07-07-cml-release.md

 title: 'New Release: Continuous Machine Learning (CML) is CI/CD for ML'
 date: 2020-07-07
 description: |
-  The DVC team is releasing a new open-source project called Continuous Machine Learning.
-CML helps to organize MLOps infrastructure on top of the traditional software engineering stack.
+  Today we're launching Continuous Machine Learning (CML), a new open-source project for CI/CD with ML.
+Let's bring the power of DevOps to ML or MLOps.

 descriptionLong: |
-  Today, the DVC team is releasing a new open-source project called Continuous Machine Learning, or CML (https://cml.dev) to mainstream the best engineering practices of CI/CD to AI and ML teams.
-CML helps to organize MLOps infrastructure on top of the traditional software engineering stack.
+  Today we're launching Continuous Machine Learning (CML), a new open-source project for CI/CD with ML.
+Use it to automate parts of your ML workflow, including model training and evaluation, comparing ML experiments across your project history, and monitoring changing datasets.
+Let's bring the power of DevOps to ML or MLOps.

 picture: 2020-07-07/cover.png
 pictureComment: CML release